raul23/PyMLU/README.rst

 ======
 README
 ======
-**pyutils** is a library of common Python utilities especially for data analysis and machine learning
+**pyutils** is a library of common Python utilities especially for data analysis and machine learning.

 The ``pyutils`` package contains utilities divided into different modules based on their main application.
 For example, the `dautils`_ module defines